 - Against SPAM and malware: It is not enough to have a good anti-spam, anti-virus and anti-malware service.
 It saves us a lot of threats, but we can’t be 100% calm.

-- Against the technique called “Social Engineering”: The human factor, because of its unpredictability, always constitutes the weak link of the chain.
-Training and awareness-raising help reduce risks, but we can’t stay 100% relaxed.
+- Against the technique called “social engineering”: The human factor, because of its unpredictability, is always the weak link in the chain.
+Training and awareness-raising help to reduce risks, but we cannot remain 100% relaxed.

 - Against software vulnerabilities: Follow the manufacturer’s recommended software update plan.
 There is no perfect application, and it makes sense: there are many situations not foreseen in its use, and that causes bugs and security issues.
 Therefore, a good policy of patching and of course, proper licensing and maintenance, are necessary for the best protection, but we cannot remain 100% confident.